ZettaScaleLabs/zenoh-shm-c-api-mockup/README.txt

     - simple_shm_publisher.h: publication of SHM data
     - simple_shm_subscriber.h: subscribtion to SHM data
     - two_processes_shm_usage.h: example how to split custom SHM Provider and Client codebases between different executables

+A few words about the API

+The following entities make SHM API:

+SharedMemoryProvider
+A zenoh interface for interacting with specific SHM provider.
+Wraps SharedMemoryProviderBackend and does some common under the hood job to provide high-level interface for SHM buffer allocation.

+SharedMemoryProviderBackend
+An SHM provider's implementation that is able to allocate\deallocate SHM buffers.
+In other words, this is a shared memory allocator that implements some specific API.

+SharedMemoryClient
+An SHM client's implementation that is able to map SHM buffers allocated by the specific provider.

+Protocol
+Protocol is SHM protocol.
+Obviously, as we have different SHM clients and different SHM providers, they are not necessary compatible between each other.
+This ID is used to distinguish between compatible entities.

+The more precise doc is in *.h files of the API